-Dr. Khouri completed his ophthalmology residency at the University of Chicago and his fellowship in retinal diseases at Harvard Medical School.
+Dr. George Khouri completed his ophthalmology residency at the University of Chicago and his fellowship in retinal diseases at Harvard Medical School.
 Prior to opening his practice in West Palm Beach, he served on the faculty of Tufts University for four years, where he was awarded two research grants on macular degeneration.
 He also spent seven months as a volunteer ophthalmologist in India, Kenya, and Nepal.

 A summa cum laude graduate of Rollins College in Winter Park, Florida, Dr. Khouri received his M.D. degree from the American University of Beirut Faculty of Medicine.
 He then spent one year conducting eye research at Johns Hopkins University before starting his ophthalmology residency.